fengyunyi/SoftwareDevelopment/README.md

 ```

 Squash several sequencial commits into one to keep clean history
-1. "undo" the commits till commit_id (the last commit you want to keep) -> all the changes after will gointo staging area as if just did git add
+1. "undo" the commits till commit_id (the last commit you want to keep) -> all the changes after will go into staging area as if just did git add
 ```
 git reset --soft [commit_id]
 ```